 So far we have seen some very compelling television programs outlining the nature of global warming and the need for urgent action, but what has been largely missing is clear, easy to follow instructions on precisely what the viewers should be doing about it.
 This blog, as well as ‘showing’ global warming should, most importantly, be identifying the politicians who are taking appropriate action and those that are not and then indicating, purely on this basis alone, who those concerned about climate change should vote for and against.
 Who they should support or oppose.
 This would give almost everyone a very easy way to do something effective about global warming.

-At the time of writing we, in the UK are now, as a result of the up and coming general election, being bombarded with environment centric sound bites.
-‘A greener economy’ ‘self-sustainable’ ‘tackling the climate emergency’ are phrases that British politicians are now shoehorning into their public speeches.
+At the time of writing we, in the UK, as a result of the recent general election, have been bombarded with environment centric sound bites.
+‘A greener economy’ ‘self-sustainable’ ‘tackling the climate emergency’ were phrases that British politicians were shoehorning into their public speeches.
 Just one example of the misleading nature of these sound bites, as we see yet another price increase in the cost of train travel (announced today 30th Nov 2019) forcing more people out of the trains and into their cars, is the fact that the installation of solar panels in the UK has recently fallen by 94%.
 And the reason?
 A government pledged to, and repeatedly promising “a greener economy” has cut solar panel installation subsidies and feed-in tariffs.
 [This is a non-politically motivated, unbiased fact!]

 And here is another one:

-A well known British politician is now promising to plant 2,000,000,000 trees by 2040.
+Another well known British politician was promising to plant 2,000,000,000 trees by 2040.
 That represents the entire paraphernalia of digging a small hole and planting a tree occurring 190 times a minute for every minute of every day and every night for the entirety of every year until 2040.
 That’s just over 3 a second.
-Clearly, that is not going to happen, but even if it did and in fact even if the entire UK economy was to somehow become completely carbon neutral tomorrow, it would make almost no difference to the climate crisis at all!
+Clearly, that was never going to happen, but even if it did and in fact even if the entire UK economy was to somehow become completely carbon neutral tomorrow, it would make almost no difference to the climate crisis at all!